featherbear/UNSW-CSE-Thesis/site/content/presentations/seminar-b.md

 * What runs on port `6665`
   * `player`
-  * Why not file-based IPC?
+  * What about file-based IPC?

 ---